-Opportunities of doing a PhD with this Research Programme
+Opportunities for doing a PhD with this Research Programme

 Assessment of Mental Health in Cambodia.
 The parent project will validate assessment techniques of depression, anxiety, and PTSD.
 The PhD project will use similar methods to create and validate techniques to assess other mental health conditions such as Bipolar Disorder, Eating Disorders, Psychotic Disorders etc. Impact quantification will be the adoption of the assessment in treatment protocols and an estimation of the increase in accuracy.
 This links to a previous PhD supervised by myself on developing a new measure which lead to a student first authored publication in Psychological Assessment during their PhD (ERA A*).